databricks/spark-training/strata_2013/index.md

 # Data Exploration Using Spark

 In this section, we will first use the Spark shell to interactively explore the Wikipedia data.
 Then, we will give a brief introduction to writing standalone Spark programs.
+Remember, Spark is an open source computation engine built on top of the popular Hadoop Distributed File System (HDFS).

 ## Interactive Analysis